Rogue-Frontier/Oblivia/Destructures.md

 # Tuple and structure assignments.
 In a tuple assignment, the values must be LOCATABLE (they can be assigned to).
 They are assigned from left to right by position.
 The RHS must be a sequence.

-In a structural assignment, the values must qualify as both LOCATABLE (they can be assigned to) and KEYABLE (we know what to assign).
+In a structural assignment, the values must qualify as both LOCATABLE (they can be assigned to) and KEYABLE (we know what name to retrieve).
 They are assigned from left to right by name.
 The RHS must have keys (tuple with implicit keys are allowed).

 # Locatable values
 Thing that can possibly be assigned to.